 If you suspect you have been exposed to COVID-19, please contact 8-1-1, your primary care provider or local public health office via phone immediately.

-Health care workers who have been directed by a qualified medical practitioner to self-isolate due to potential exposure to COVID-19 will be provided a general paid leave of absence for the duration of the recommended self-isolation period.
+Health care workers who have been directed by a qualified medical practitioner to self-isolate due to potential exposure to COVID-19 will be provided COVID-19 paid leave of absence for the duration of the recommended self-isolation period.
 More specific details to be provided in a separate member bulletin.

 If you are concerned about the level of training or preparedness in your worksite, please contact a BCNU steward.
 You can find a list of worksite contacts on the Member Portal, under the Contacts tab.

 The steps involved in a point of care risk assessment and making clinical judgement have been simplified for the purposes of the flow chart.
 Nurses conduct point of care risk assessments and make clinical judgements constantly before, during and after care.